Spyder-Academy/spyderacademy/content/education/how-to-trade-the-iv-flush-strategy/index.md

 Off open, these players will want to sell their contracts for whatever they can get for them, giving us the chance to capitalize on these discounted premiums.

+#### What is an IV Crush in Options?

+An Implied Volatility Crush (IV Crush) occurs in Options Trading when the implied volatility has a sudden decrease after a significant event occurs.
+This will usually occur after an Earnings Announcement, or a major scheduled news event (FOMC, ancipitated product announcements, etc).

+One of the best options strategies for trading IV Crush is the IV Flush Options strategy.
+The IV Flush Options Strategy takes advantage of the IV Crush by allowing you to trade with cheaper premiums (after the event has occurred), and taking advantage of those traders who are being IV crushed and therefore need to quickly cover their positions which are now down.

 ### Step 1: Find The Earnings Play Within The Implied Move